nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ________________________________________________________
 ```

+> 💡 Note
+>
-GetJack'D automatically sorts your workouts by their deadlines every time you add a new workout to your workout list.
+> GetJack'D **automatically sorts your workouts by their deadlines every time you add a new workout to your workout list**.
-The workouts will be sorted in order where workouts with the earliest deadlines appear on top.
+> The workouts will be sorted in order where workouts with the **earliest deadlines appear on top**.
 Workouts without
-deadlines will be at the bottom of the list and ranked according to the order they were added to the workout list.
+> deadlines will be at the bottom of the list and ranked **according to the order they were added to the workout list**.

-Example (key in the following commands in this order):
+**Example (key in the following commands in this order):**
 1. `create test`
 2. `create xmas workout, 2021-12-25`
 3. `create halloween workout, 2021-10-31`
 4. `create test 2`

-Expected final Workout List:
+**Expected final Workout List:**
 ```
 ________________________________________________________
 Workout list: